sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "Learn how to manage access to agents in SharePoint with built-in SharePoint permission models, SharePoint Advanced Management features such as restricted access control, restricted content discovery, and Microsoft Purview Data Loss Prevention (DLP)."
+description: "Learn how to manage access to SharePoint agents with built-in SharePoint permission models, SharePoint Advanced Management features such as restricted access control, restricted content discovery, and Microsoft Purview Data Loss Prevention (DLP)."
 ---
-# Manage access to agents in SharePoint
+# Manage access to SharePoint agents

-Agents in SharePoint, powered by AI, help users quickly find information and insights on SharePoint sites, pages, and document libraries.
-Agents in SharePoint access your organization's data the same way [Copilot in other Microsoft 365 apps](/sharepoint/sharepoint-copilot-best-practices#copilot-and-sharepoint) does, responding to users based on their access permissions to the data.
+SharePoint agents, powered by AI, help users quickly find information and insights on SharePoint sites, pages, and document libraries.
+SharePoint agents access your organization's data the same way [Copilot in other Microsoft 365 apps](/sharepoint/sharepoint-copilot-best-practices#copilot-and-sharepoint) does, responding to users based on their access permissions to the data.
 As a SharePoint admin, you can manage users' access to an agent in multiple ways by managing:

 - Who can access the agents
 - What information the user can access through the agent